-Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.
+the evo ng Outcomes: Upon successful completion of this course, students should be familiar with lution of the nation and its role in the world from the mid-nineteenth century to the early first century.
 This would include the following themes:

-- □ American culture
+American culture

-- □ religion
+religion

-- □ civil and human rights
+civil and human rights

-- □ technological change
+technological change

-- □ economic change
+economic change

-- □ immigration and migration
+immigration and migration

-- □ urbanization and suburbanization
+□ urbanization and suburbanization

-- □ the expansion of the federal government
+the expansion of the federal government

-- □ the study of U.S. foreign policy
+the study of U.S. foreign policy

-Learning Outcomes: Upon successful completion of this course, students will:
+Learnii ng Outcomes: Upon successful completion of this course, students will:

-- Create an argument through the use of historical evidence. - □ Analyze and interpret primary and secondary sources. - □ Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+Create an argument through the use of historical evidence.

+Analyze and interpret primary and secondary sources.

+Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.

+HIST 1302-271/273/274/275/511/512/513

-U.S. History from 1877
+U. S. History from 1877

-Instructor: S. B. Hunt Contact: 806-716-2463; shunt@southplainscollege.edu Office: LC 125C (Lubbock Center) Office Hours: 9:00 - 9:45 AM, Monday and Wednesday at Lubbock Center; 11:00 - Noon on Friday at Lubbock Center; 3:00 - 3:45 PM Monday and Wednesday at Reese Center, Room 318F (Building 3); 11:00 - 12:30 Tuesday and Thursday at Lubbock Center or by appointment.
+Instructor: S. B. Hunt

+Contact: 806-716-2463; shunt@southplainscollege.edu

+Office: LC 125C (Lubbock Center)

+Office Hours: 9:00 - 9:45 AM, Monday and Wednesday at Lubbock Center and 11:00 - Noon on Friday at Lubbock Center in Room 125C; 3:00-3:45 PM Monday and Wednesday at Reese Center (Building 3), Room 321; 11:00-12:30 Tuesday and Thursday at Lubbock Center or by appointment.
 Meetings can also be conducted via Collaborate Ultra on Blackboard.